-We view this unwholesome authorisation as an attempt to undermine the spiritual soul of this country, by putting a wedge between our coming to terms with our past, and by placing in jeopardy this Ground Zero site.
-The sacred Liesbeeck River itself will be subjected to artificial reconstruction, and dangerous infill on vital parts of the River, while at risk of compromise is a site where the First Frontier wars against the Khoi were fought, the establishment of the first Freeburgher farms, as well as the birthplace of the 'so called coloured' community in South Africa.
+We view this proposal as one that will undermine the spiritual soul of this country, by putting a wedge between our coming to terms with our past, and by placing in jeopardy this Ground Zero site.
+The sacred Liesbeeck River itself will be subjected to artificial reconstruction, while at risk of compromise is a site where the First Frontier wars against the Khoi were fought, the establishment of the first Freeburgher farms, as well as the birthplace of the 'so called coloured' community in South Africa.
 It forms part of a precinct where the first Muslim slaves were deployed for agricultural labour by the Dutch East India Company from the Java, Madagascar, Goa and Angola, and where Afrikaans emerged as a language.
 It's a site where ancestral land was stolen, fenced, and demarcated for the first time.
-It forms part of a larger precinct of sacred ancestral burial grounds.
-As a site of diversity and resistance against colonial conquest, the site holds an immensity of meaning for the living and the ancestors.
-It is unfortunate to see ignored in the decision the thousands of people who objected including the discontent expressed by reputable institutions in architecture, heritage, environmental agencies, and from the Khoi and San.
-This DEA&DP decision is therefore both morally reprehensible as it is professionally indefensible.
-This authorisation without proper reasons demonstrates a disregard for Heritage Western Cape's rejections of the River Clubs's Heritage Impact Assessment.
-It is our view that this presents a clear and present threat to the environmental and intensely significant historical heritage of the area.
-We seek to ensure the site's permanent protection from the proposed infliction of concrete bulk.
-The Goringhaicona, together with sovereign and political Khoi and San groups and leadership, including our civic sisters and brothers remain clear and steadfast on this matter.
-We will defend our heritage and environment.